 The study aims at a better understanding of French foreign policy since the Second World War.
-The framework of analysis stems from the Project on comparative analysis of foreign policies in Europe (PAFE) at Trier University and is of a twofold nature: On the one hand, a traditional positivist analysis identifies typical patterns of behaviour.
+The framework of analysis stems from the Project on comparative analysis of foreign policies in Europe (PAFE) at Trier University and is twofold: On the one hand, a traditional positivist analysis identifies typical patterns of behaviour.
 The results of this 'outside perspective' are specified by studies on security policy (Yugoslavian wars) and European affairs (negotiations on Economic and Monetary Union).